Guidon Games: History

+Gygax also designed two board games for Lowry in 1971, Alexander the Great and Dunkirk: The Battle of France.
+However, when Don and Julie Lowry moved their young family and the company to Belfast, Maine in November 1972, Gygax stayed behind in Lake Geneva.

+So disorganized was the business in its new location that Lowry neglected to put the "Guidon Games" logo on the front cover of Grosstaktik, the first product published in Belfast.
+When Gygax reached out to Lowry shortly after the move with an idea for a new type of game called Dungeons & Dragons, Lowry was not in any position to publish it, prompting Gygax to found TSR with Don Kaye in order to sell his new game.

+Before the move to Belfast, Lowry had acquired Panzerfaust Magazine, and in 1973, Lowry decided to bring Guidon Games to a close in order to concentrate on the magazine.

+When Guidon went out of business, Avalon Hill acquired the rights to Alexander the Great, and Gary Gygax worked with Donald Greenwood to revise a second edition of the game, which was published by Avalon Hill in 1974.
+Gygax's new company TSR acquired Guidon's remaindered stock of board games and rules, and offered them for sale.

+In a 2004 interview, Gygax recalled his time with Guidon Games:

 Guidon Games had a game shop, sold gaming via the mail, published a magazine and likewise printed and sold military miniatures rulebooks and boxed board wargames.
 They were small but certainly a legitimate company....
 I was paid for the work I did for them, yes.
 Unfortunately, sales volume did not make the income received thus sufficient to do more than supplement income from other work.
 I was asked to go to work for them full time.
 That would have required me to move to the state of Maine.
 Tom Wham did so, but I thought their new location was a poor choice.
 Furthermore, the company was not run in an aggressive and responsive manner.
 In my opinion there was no chance for growth and success as things stood and I said so to Guidon.
 Sadly, I was correct in my judgement.

-Despite its brief existence, Guidon had a large influence on TSR and the nascent RPG industry.
-In addition to Gygax and Arneson, Lowry worked with Lou Zocchi, Tom Wham, and Mike Carr.
-TSR initially patterned itself on Guidon, publishing sets of wargaming rules such as Cavaliers and Roundheads in the same pamphlet format used by Guidon.
-TSR took over some of Guidon's titles in 1975.

-In 1972 Lowry acquired Panzerfaust Magazine.
-In 1973 the Guidon Games imprint was shut down by its parent company, Lowry Hobbies.
-Lowry published Panzerfaust Magazine instead under the name "Panzerfaust Publications".